BKeyport/MMM-Multimonth/README.md

 # MagicMirror Module to display a calendar with multiple months (user configurable)

-**_ This module may break in future versions of MagicMirror.
-Working on a solution _**

 This is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project.

-It's purpose is to enable a mini-calendar with as many months as the user wants, assuming screen space is available.
+This will create a mini-calendar with as many months as the user wants, assuming screen space is available.
 Screenshots are with config examples.

 ## Installation

 Clone this repository in your ~/MagicMirror/modules/ folder ( $ cd ~MagicMirror/modules/ ):

 git clone https://github.com/BKeyport/MMM-Multimonth.git

+** note: NPM INSTALL is no longer required.
+This module is proud to no longer use any external dependencies! **

 ## Using the module